 For the purposes of this chapter, bicycle transportation facilities consist of shoulders with a width of four feet or greater on the region's roads (the minimum width for a shoulder bicycle route recommended by AASHTO, except next to curb or guardrail where minimum width increases to five feet) and paved off-road multiuse paths.
 This said, roads without such provisions are still legally and appropriately used by bicyclists.
-In addition, the State Bureau of Trails maintains numerous trails in the State and region that are unpaved or feature a stonedust surface, such as the Rockingham Recreation Trail between Newfields and Manchester.
+In addition, the State Bureau of Trails maintains numerous trails in the State and region that are unpaved or feature a stonedust surface, such as the Rockingham Recreation Trail connecting Newfields-Manchester, and Fremont-Windham .

 Paved off-road paths in the region are uncommon, but include the Southern New Hampshire Rail Trail being developed between Salem and Concord, the recently completed Pease Multi-Use Path at the south entrance to the Pease TradePort, a path connecting Fox Point Road in Newington to the Tradeport, and a side-path in Odiorne State Park in Rye.
-Planning is also underway for the New Hampshire segment of the East Coast Greenway, stretching from Florida to Maine.
+Planning is also underway for the New Hampshire segment of the East Coast Greenway, stretching from roads.
+Shoulders on many state roads in the region are narrower than four feet.
+Map 3-15 shows the State Bicycle Route Network in the MPO region.
+These routes were designated through a process that gathered public input on commonly traveled routes, then assessed these routes for safety and filled in connections between towns based on a combination of shoulder width and traffic volume.

+Florida to Maine.
 The State of New Hampshire is currently negotiation with Pan Am Railways to purchase a 9.7-mile segment of the Hampton Branch rail corridor between Hampton and Portsmouth for use as a rail trail.
 The State already owns the southern 4.5 miles of the corridor between Hampton and the Massachusetts border, on which the Town of Seabrook is actively pursuing rail trail development.